arshreenidhijoshi05/SQL-Retail-Sales-Analysis/README.md

-# SQL - Retail Sales Analysis
+# SQL - Retail Sales Analysis using SQL
-End-to-end SQL project using PostgreSQL to analyze retail sales data through exploratory analysis, customer segmentation, product performance, revenue insights, CTEs, window functions, and business reporting.
+An end-to-end SQL analytics project built using PostgreSQL to analyze retail sales data, uncover customer and product insights, and generate business-oriented reports using advanced SQL techniques.

 ## Table of Contents
 1. Project Overview